What does a titration curve tell us and how do we choose an indicator?

 What this dot point is asking

-You must read titration curves, distinguish equivalence point from end point, and select an appropriate indicator.
+TASC expects you to read titration curves, distinguish the equivalence point from the end point, recognise the buffer region, and select an appropriate indicator with justification.

 Equivalence point and end point